Michael Carrick: 2010–2013: Continued success

 On 25 January 2010, Carrick scored the first-ever League Cup goal of his career in a 4–3 aggregate win over rivals Manchester City in the second leg of their semi-final tie.
 On 6 February, Carrick scored in a 5–0 home win over Portsmouth but it was credited as a Richard Hughes own goal following the game.
 However, the Dubious Goals Panel officially awarded Carrick the goal on 25 May following a review.
 On 16 February 2010, he was sent off for the first time in his career after seeing two yellow cards in United's 3–2 win over A.C.
 Milan at the San Siro.
 The midfielder was shown a second yellow card in injury-time after flicking the ball away following Patrice Evra's foul on Alexandre Pato.
-Carrick played the entire game of the 2010 League Cup Final against Aston Villa, which United won 2–1 resulting in his first League Cup medal.
+Carrick played the entire game of the 2010 League Cup final against Aston Villa, which United won 2–1 resulting in his first League Cup medal.
 This was the first season of his United career that would end without winning the league title as Chelsea claimed the crown by a single point on the final day of the season.

 On 6 August 2010, it was announced that Carrick would miss the start of the 2010–11 season as a result of an ankle injury sustained in United's final pre-season game against a League of Ireland XI.
 However, two days later, he played 79 minutes of United's 3–1 victory over Chelsea in the 2010 Community Shield.
-Manager Sir Alex Ferguson claimed, "He came in yesterday, says he was fit, wanted to train, trained, and wanted to play."
+Manager Alex Ferguson claimed, "He came in yesterday, says he was fit, wanted to train, trained, and wanted to play."
 On 3 March 2011, he signed a new three-year deal keeping him at the club until the end of the 2013–14 season.
 Carrick's first significant display of the season came in a 1–0 away win over Chelsea in the Champions League on 6 April.
 He played a vital pass in the move that led to Wayne Rooney's goal and was praised for his performance.
 However a few days later in the FA Cup semi-final against Manchester City Carrick gave the ball away which led to the only goal of the game scored by Yaya Touré.